 Academics and senior school destinations

 Gentle streaming in English and maths kicks in as boys move up the school, and there’s great one-on-one support for anyone who might be lagging behind.
 Everyone learns Latin, while Greek and Mandarin are very popular extracurricular clubs.
 Exit is diverse.
 As Aysgarth is quite remote, there’s no one obvious senior school to funnel boys towards, and popular onward destinations include everywhere from Eton and Harrow to Radley, Shrewsbury, Canford and Uppingham.
-In 2019, a quarter of leavers bagged a scholarship too.

 Music is fantastic here – almost every pupil learns an instrument and the choir is often invited to perform at Ripon Cathedral, Chatsworth House and even Old Aysgarthian weddings.
 The impressive art block is decked out with power tools, laser cutters and a dedicated exhibition space, while over in the theatre, anyone who doesn’t want to act can get stuck in with set, costume and lighting design instead.